Three telegrams in three days kick off 1946 operations base in Florida.

 Hendricks Field military base to become civilian Sebring Air Terminal?

-So, when these telegrams put Saunie and Allen C. Altvater, Airport Manager, together, the creation of the future Sebring Air Terminal as a municipal airport was already in the works…but still in question.
-The telegrams were exchanged between March 28, 1946 and March 30th.(3) [If you click or expand the first telegram, you can page through (and actually read!) all three, plus the other images in this Post.]
+So, when these telegrams put Saunie and Allen C. Altvater together, (he was the future civilian Sebring Airport Manager), the creation of the future Sebring Air Terminal as a municipal airport was already in the works…but still in question.
+The telegrams were exchanged between March 28, 1946 and March 30th.(4) [If you click or expand the first telegram, you can page through (and actually read!) all three, plus the other images in this Post.]

-2015 meet and greet with grandson, Allen C. Altvater, III
+Meet and greet grandson, Allen C. Altvater, III

 Two months ago (August 2015), I spent several hours with Allen C. Altvater, III — grandson of the man that my Dad did, indeed, meet with several times over the next months of 1946.
 Small world when you explore it!

 Allen III was a fabulous host and huge help.
 We walked the airport, and he took me to The Sebring Historical Society where we spread out and dug through some documents.
-These three telegrams were part of our booty.
+The three telegrams were part of our booty.
 Allen sent me home with enough materials that Delta considered recalculating the aircraft weight & balance.
-(That’s a little aviation humor — for those who have no idea what I’m talking about!)
+(For readers who haven’t a clue about that reference — it’s just a little aviation humor.
+Gaye Lyn)

 Back to May, 1946.
 Veterans and The Eighth to be first tenants